 forests, lakes, mushrooms, wild grasses, and Indian food.

-Computer-generated music has been an interest since dissing it
+Computer-generated music has been an interest of mine since dissing it

 removing them far even from the song machines of Orwell's 1984.

 But I have always been fascinated by the idea (shared by